VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 > [!Important]
 > **Extra bonus task!:**
 > We have an extra bonus task for you that explores stopping criteria and fitting a model for yet another observed system!
-You can find it at the end of this lab.
+You can find **[here](/mesa-school-labs-2025/wednesday/bonus-2/)** .
 >
 > > [!WARNING]
 > > Take a look at this excercise **only** once you have finished all the parts below!